marfarma/wordpress-seo/readme.txt

 = Meta & Link Elements =
 With the WordPress SEO plugin you can control which pages Google shows in its search results and which pages it doesn't show.
 By default, it will tell search engines to index all of your pages, including category and tag archives, but only show the first pages in the search results.
 It's not very useful for a user to end up on the third page of your "personal" category, right?

 WordPress itself only shows canonical link elements on single pages, WordPress SEO makes it output canonical link elements everywhere.
-Google has recently announced they would also use `rel="next"` and `rel="prev"` link elements in the `head` section of your archive pages, this plugin adds those automatically.
+Google has recently announced they would also use `rel="next"` and `rel="prev"` link elements in the `head` section of your paginated archives, this plugin adds those automatically, see [this post](http://yoast.com/rel-next-prev-paginated-archives/ title="rel=”next” & rel=”prev” for paginated archives") for more info.

 = XML Sitemaps =
 WordPress SEO has the most advanced XML Sitemaps functionality in any WordPress plugin.
 Once you check the box, it automatically creates XML sitemaps and notifies Google & Bing of the sitemaps existence.
 These XML sitemaps include the images in your posts & pages too, so that your images may be found better in the search engines too.